-When your account manager enables this feature, DigiCert automatically adds new options/menus to the supported TLS certificate order forms and TLS certificate product settings.
+When your account manager enables this feature, DigiCert automatically adds new options or menus to the supported TLS certificate order forms and TLS certificate product settings.

-This new menu appears on all supported TLS certificate order forms and allows the certificate requestor to see the ICA certificate chain available to issue the flex certificate.
-By default, it also allows the requestor to select the ICA certificate chain that should issue the certificate.
+This new menu appears on all supported TLS certificate order forms and allows the certificate requester to see the ICA certificate chain available to issue the flex certificate.
+By default, it also allows the requester to select the ICA certificate chain that should issue the certificate.

 On the order form, this menu is in the Additional certificate options section.

 You cannot remove this menu from the order forms.
 However, you can use the TLS certificate product settings to control which ICA certificate chains appear in the menu.

 This new menu appears in the product settings for all supported TLS certificates.
 It allows you to control how the Intermediate chains [Intermediate CA] > [Root CA] menu works on the flex certificate's order form.
 You can select which ICA certificate chains the requester can use to issue the certificate.

 By default, this setting allows the certificate requester to use any available ICA certificate chains to issue the flex certificate.